 “Which one is your husband’s bastard?”
 Petyr asked.

-“They one with the dark hair with my son, Robb.”
+“They one with the dark hair next to my son, Robb.”
 She was referring to the same boy who helped him at the stables.
 So he was the famous Jon Snow, the Bastard of Winterfell, Eddard Stark’s only stain on his honor.
 “Ned could sire a dozen bastards and I would overlook all of them, so long as not one was in sight.”

 “I do love him Petyr, and he does love me.
 But this damn honor of his can be so irritating.
 He won’t even tell me the name of the bastard’s mother.
 All he ever says is ‘he’s my blood, and that’s all you need to know.’
 Sometimes I wish Ned just left him in Dorne where he was born with his mother, whoever she may be.”